panhypersebastos/winter_predictor/README.md

 Figure 3: Third principal component of sea surface temperature (SST).
 This mode shows a tri-polar pattern in the Northern Atlantic sector (a warm center in mid-latitudes and cold anomalies on the tropical and polar sides) and explains 5.2% of SST variability in autumn.

-## Structure of the project

-The project consists of three phases:

-1. Data download and ingestion into MongoDB.
-2. Construction of the predictors.
-3. Seasonal prediction.

-## Prerequisites

-I assume that the user has a MongoDB database running locally.

 ## (1) Data download and ingestion into MongoDB

+Quick summary of the datasets:

+* **Station dataset**: monthly station measurements for temperature (i.e. our _“ground truth”_) come from the [GHCN](https://www.ncdc.noaa.gov/ghcn-daily-description) dataset.
+More details are given in the [README_GHCN_MONTHLY.md](README_GHCN_MONTHLY.md) file.
 * **Grid dataset**: monthly sea-ice concentration, stratospheric circulation (Z70 hPa), sea surface temperature and other variables are provided by the [ERA5T](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels-monthly-means?tab=overview) re-analysis dataset.
 More details are given in the [README_ERA5T_MONTHLY.md](README_ERA5T_MONTHLY.md) file.

-* **Station dataset**: monthly station measurements for temperature (i.e. our _“ground truth”_) come from the [GHCN](https://www.ncdc.noaa.gov/ghcn-daily-description) dataset.
-More details are given in the [README_GHCN_MONTHLY.md](README_GHCN_MONTHLY.md) file.
+Given that you already have a MongoDB database running locally and with all required python package installed (see [Prerequisites](#prerequisites)), source and ingest (or update) both datasets by executing the following commands:

+1. `cd env/ && pipenv shell && cd ..`
+2. `python script/01_ghcn_monthly_feed.py`
+3. `python script/02_era5T_feed.py`

 ### Summary data collections